 “I feel so encouraged to know that our program is growing and that in other places, too, people are remembering the values of outdoor programs for kids' long term health and overall development.
-You are doing something of significant worth.” - Phyllis Clausen, 2011
+You are doing something of significant worth.” - Phyllis Clausen, founder of Explore the Gorge

 Support the next generation's outdoor education!

-  Make a gift to the Vic Clausen Youth Education Fund today.
-Your gift will help continue and expand this valuable outdoor education program.
+Make a gift to the outdoor education programs today.
+Your gift will help continue and expand valuable outdoor education for the next generation.

 For information on designating a memorial fund, contact Development Director Sandy Wright at email@example.com.